RULEBOOK

 -

 10.4c.
-Third Offense: Drivers will be parked for the next points races.
+Third Offense: Drivers will be removed from league.

 -